Venafi/aws-private-ca-policy-venafi/README.md

 ```

 Csr field is a base64 encoded string of actual CSR.
 This request is the same as ACM PCA IssueCertificate API - https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_IssueCertificate.html
-Additionali you can add VenafiZone field:
+Additionally you can add VenafiZone field:

 ```json
 {